wso2/docs-is/en/identity-server/next/docs/deploy/security/configure-transport-level-security.md

     ```

     !!! tip
-        You can add the following cipher suites to the `<Ciphers>` property if JCE Unlimited Strength Jurisdiction Policy is enabled in Java.
+        You can add the following cipher suites to the `<Ciphers>` property if the JCE Unlimited Strength Jurisdiction Policy is enabled in Java.

         ``` java
         TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384,TLS_ECDHE_RSA_WITH_AES_256_CBC_SHA384,TLS_DHE_RSA_WIT